domq-js/core/README.md

 **domQ** gives you a query selector, `collection` methods and some `library` methods.
 If you need more details about our API just check out jQuery's, while we don't implement everything that jQuery provides, everything what we do implement should be compatible with jQuery. **domQ** can be extended with custom methods, read how [here](https://domq.sva.wiki/developer-guides/extending-domq).

 ### Documentation : https://domq.sva.wiki

+> Thanks To [Mannatstudio Themes](https://github.com/mannatstudio-themes) For The Awesome Logo
 ---

 ## 📝 Changelog